 - Convert the disk/partition between primary and logical, MBR and GPT, or from FAT to NTFS

-If you upgrade to the Pro version, there will be more useful features available, like OS migration, partition recovery, and bootable disk creation.
+If you upgrade to the Pro version, there will be more useful features available, like, migrate OS to SSD/HDD, partition recovery, and bootable disk creation.

 Knowledge Base: Does Secure Erase Damage SSD

 That depends on how many times does the Secure Erase overwrite the cells on the disk.
 Too many overwrites might lower the lifespan of the SSD.
 But don't fret.
 Just wiping the SSD three or five times won't really do much damage to the SSD.
 Thus, feel free to secure erase the SSD because there is no detrimental effect on the storage device as you may expect.

 The Bottom Line